 In fact, patients who haven’t been able to get answers about their condition after seeing multiple doctors and specialists regularly come to Natural Healthcare Center.
 Our team is often able to connect the dots in ways the traditional medical establishment cannot.

 Many historians believe the scientific study of nutrition began in the 18th century when Antoine Lavoisier, the French chemist who gave oxygen its name and is widely considered the father of modern chemistry, suggested there was a link between food and metabolism.

 Thiamine, part of the B complex family, was the first vitamin to be isolated and chemically defined in 1926.
 This led to a half century of research that focused on single nutrient deficiency diseases.

-Recommended Dietary Allowances were introduced in the 1940s and listed the minimum amount of a nutrient we need each day to prevent a deficiency.
-They were later replaced with Dietary Reference Intakes, which list the minimum amount we need to stay healthy and reduce the risk of chronic disease.
+Recommended Dietary Allowances were introduced in the 1940s and listed the minimum amount of a nutrient you need each day to prevent a deficiency.
+They were later replaced with Dietary Reference Intakes, which list the minimum amount you need to stay healthy and reduce the risk of chronic disease.

 If you want to get answers about a chronic condition, or you just want to know which foods and supplements you should be consuming to stay healthy, contact Natural Healthcare Center today.
 You can schedule an appointment with our clinical nutrition department, or you can meet with Dr. James Proodian for a complimentary consultation, which includes a review of your health records, discussion of your health history, and recommendations to address your specific condition.